-There is a split in American courts between those jurisdictions that do not allow evidence of contamination remediation costs (‘exclusion approach’) and those jurisdictions that allow such evidence (‘inclusion approach’).
+American courts divide between jurisdictions that do not allow evidence of contamination remediation costs (exclusion approach) and jurisdictions that allow such evidence (inclusion approach).
 In Moorhead Economic Development Authority v.
 Roger W. Anda, et al., 789 N.W.
 2d 860, 2010 Minn.
 LEXIS 534 (Supreme Court of Minnesota) [Moorhead], the court described the competing approaches.

 … Admitting evidence of contamination and remediation costs during the condemnation proceeding encourages a jury to value the property as contaminated, often times reducing the condemnation award dollar-for-dollar by the actual or estimated cost of remediation … At the same time, the property owner may be held liable for contamination under environmental law …

 … The exclusion approach, in contrast, acknowledges that environmental contamination of a condemned property necessarily involves environmental liability laws and avoids subjecting an owner of condemned property to double liability.
 If remediation costs are not admissible in condemnation proceedings, the property owner will not be forced to surrender his property to a condemnor at a reduced price, thus avoiding any risk of double liability.